Nicholas Ray: Hollywood

 While at RKO, Ray also directed A Woman's Secret, co-starring his wife-to-be Gloria Grahame as a singer who becomes the subject of a crime and an investigation of her past, and Born to Be Bad (1950), with Joan Fontaine as a San Francisco social climber.

 In January 1949, Ray was announced as set to direct I Married a Communist, a litmus test that RKO head Howard Hughes had concocted to weed out Communists at the studio.
 John Cromwell and Joseph Losey had previously turned it down, and both were punished by the studio and subsequently blacklisted.
 Soon after the public announcement, and prior to the start of production, Ray stepped away from the project.
 While the studio considered dismissing him or suspending him, instead it extended his contract, evidently with Hughes's consent.
 As late as 1979, Ray insisted that Hughes "saved me from blacklisting," although Ray also likely wrote to the House Committee on Un-American Activities about his political past or testified in private, in order to protect himself.

-His final film at the studio, The Lusty Men (1952), starred Robert Mitchum as a champion bronco rider who tutors a younger man in the ways of rodeoing while becoming emotionally involved with the younger cowpoke's wife.
-At a March 1979 college appearance documented in the first sequence of Lightning Over Water (1980) to be shot, Ray talks about The Lusty Men as a film about "a man who wants to bring himself all together before he dies."
+His final film at the studio, The Lusty Men (1952), starred Robert Mitchum as a champion bronco rider who tutors a younger man in the ways of rodeoing while becoming emotionally involved with his reckless protégé's wife.
+At a March 1979 college appearance, documented in the first sequence of Lightning Over Water (1980) to be shot, Ray talks about The Lusty Men as a film about "a man who wants to bring himself all together before he dies."

 After leaving RKO, Ray signed with a new agent, MCA's Lew Wasserman, a major Hollywood force, who steered the director's career through the 1950s.
 During that time, Ray directed one or two films for most of the major studios, and one generally considered to be a minor, Republic Pictures.
 He made films in conventionalized genres, including Westerns and melodramas, as well as others that resisted easy categorization.